Abdul-Wasay23/Frontend-Projects-HTML-CSS-JS-/015-WinVerse/README.md

 # WinVerse

 **WinVerse** is a premium online competition platform featuring real-time ticket tracking, instant wins, and a gamified checkout experience.
+Users can browse various active competitions—ranging from tech gadgets and cash prizes to luxury goods—and purchase tickets for a chance to win.
+The platform emphasizes transparency and excitement with live countdowns, sold-ticket progress bars, and instant-win mechanics.

+## How It Works

+1.  **Browse Competitions**: Explore active draws and choose a prize you want to win.
+2.  **Select Tickets**: Pick your lucky numbers or use the lucky dip to select tickets.
+3.  **Enter & Win**: Complete the secure checkout.
+You might win an "Instant Win" prize immediately, or wait for the live draw for the main jackpot.

 ## Features